nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **Format**: `deleteshortcut SHORTCUT_NAME`

 * Finds a shortcut named `SHORTCUT_NAME` in the shortcut library and deletes it from the shortcut library.
-* The specified `SHORTCUT_NAME` must be alphanumeric and must exist the shortcut library.
+* The specified `SHORTCUT_NAME` must be alphanumeric and must exist in the shortcut library.

 **Examples**:
 * Delete a shortcut named `ls` in the shortcut library.